 Tom Lewis, GreenX chief executive officer, will stay, she said.
 “For the time being, there will be no changes to any GreenX staff.”

-Aggregate Brent crude trading volume on ICE, owned by IntercontinentalExchange Inc. (ICE) in Atlanta, jumped 8.2 percent to a record 34.3 billion barrels in the three months ended March, compared with a year earlier, according to figures from the exchange.
+Aggregate Brent crude trading volume on ICE, owned by IntercontinentalExchange Inc. (ICE:US) in Atlanta, jumped 8.2 percent to a record 34.3 billion barrels in the three months ended March, compared with a year earlier, according to figures from the exchange.
 CME’s WTI aggregate volumes dropped 21 percent in the same period to 40.5 billion barrels.

 On Feb.
 21, CME and Oman Investment Fund said they will raise their respective stakes in the Dubai Mercantile Exchange to support expansion at the Middle East oil bourse.